rijalghodi/flashcards/README.md

 In this app, user can create flashcards grouped in specific topics.

+## To Run

+Run `npm start` in the project root and the app will be available on port 3000.

+Click [this link](https://rijalghodi-flashcards.netlify.app) to see the project deployment.

 ## What I Learn

 Implementation of React-Redux and Redux Tool Kit material.